JimmyLamothe/autofront/README.md

 This link explains how to [install packages and virtual environments](https://packaging.python.org/tutorials/installing-packages/).

-Autofront requires Python 3.5 or higher and was developped on version 3.7.
-Compatibility with 3.5, 3.6 and 3.8 is still being tested.
+Autofront requires Python 3.6 or higher and was tested on MacOS, Windows 10, Linux and Raspberry Pi.

 ## Usage

-Basic usage is simple.
-Create a new python file following this template:
+Basic usage is simple:

 ```python
 import autofront